a9udn9u/last-step/README.md

 Last Step v2 is a complete re-write, it's now easier to configure, has a simple plug-in system and comes with a build server that builds files when they are changed.

+**Configuration of v1 is not compatible with v2, hopefully it a simple conversion and will be simpler in v2.**

 ## Installation

 ```bash